Ulises de la Cruz

-Ulises Hernán de la Cruz Bernardo (born 8 February 1974) is an Ecuadorian retired footballer, who since 2013 has been a member of his country's National Assembly for the governing Mover.
+Ulises Hernán de la Cruz Bernardo (born 8 February 1974) is an Ecuadorian former footballer, who since 2013 has been a member of his country's National Assembly for the governing Mover.

 A defender, he played 101 times for the Ecuador national team between 1995 and 2010, and was selected for two FIFA World Cup tournaments.
 He spent his club career at Deportivo Quito, Barcelona S.C., Aucas, Cruzeiro, Hibernian, Aston Villa, Reading and Birmingham City.

 De la Cruz has set up a charity, Friends of FundeCruz, in his home village to fund a number of projects serving the local community.

 Club career

 Early career

 De la Cruz was born in Piquiucho, Carchi.
 His first team was the Ecuadorian side Deportivo Quito, for whom he started playing at the age of 16 in the junior division, and later the professional division.
 Nonetheless, De la Cruz's breakthrough season was with LDU Quito in 1998.
 He scored three goals in the final against Emelec (7–0).